Integralist/integralist.co.uk/content/posts/statistics-basics.md

 When dealing with quartiles (see above), you're splitting your data into quarters.
 When dealing with percentiles, you're splitting your data into percentages.
 Each percentage is a percentile.
 For example, the 20th percentile is the value that is found 20% into your data.

+> [!NOTE]
-> Note: quartiles are a type of percentile.
+> quartiles are a type of percentile.
 For example, the lower quartile is the 25th percentile.
 Whereas the upper quarter is the 75th percentile.
 The median (or Q2) is the 50th percentile.

 Percentiles are generally used as a means for identifing values for a specific percentage of your users.
 For example, if your dataset reported performance numbers, then you could look at the value at the 95th percentile of the data and say "95% of our users are seeing this measure of performance".
 Which is more relevant than looking at the average (i.e. mean/median/mode) of that performance data.